bizz84/MVCarouselCollectionView/README.md

 -------------------------------------------------------

 - Horizontal-scrolling carousel with pinch & zoom capabilities
-- Works both with local and remote images
+- Synchronous or asynchronous image loading (works with local or remote images)
 - Embedded or full-screen mode

 Installation